kvz/lanyon/README.md

 <script src="{{site.lanyon_assets.app.css}}"></script>
 ```

+> Note that lanyon provides magic `lanyon_assets` variables in Jekyll, pointing to either `/assets/build/common.js` in development, or `/assets/build/common.bfcebf1c103b9f8d41bd.js` in production so you can enable longterm caching of assets and also cachebust them when they change.
+This works for all entries and asset types, so also for e.g. `app.css`.

 Afterwards, type `npm start`.
 This will kick a build, spin up file watching and a browser with HMR asset reloading enabled.
 For more inspiration check out the [`example`](./example) folder in the Lanyon repository.

 ## Troubleshooting